Microsoft to offer Windows for free on phones, tablets

 Also at the gathering, Microsoft formally announced it has developed a voice activated phone assistant feature called Cortana, a direct rival to Apple's Siri.

-The feature has been rumored for some months and a test version was demonstrated at the event by Joe Belfiore, a Windows Phone executive.
+The feature has been rumoured for some months and a test version was demonstrated at the event by Joe Belfiore, a Windows Phone executive.

 The Cortana service, which can take verbal instructions to search the Web, set alarms, make calls and a host of other actions, is still in beta testing but will soon be a standard feature on Windows phones, said Belfiore.